gperdrizet/GCSB_MLE/04-create_ml_models_with_bigquery_ml/lab5_notes.md

 ### 4.1.
 Task

-For this task you have precreated dataset ecommerce which contains a pretrained BigQuery ML model finalized_classification_model.
+For this task you have pre-created dataset ecommerce which contains a pre-trained BigQuery ML model finalized_classification_model.

 1. Write a query to predict which new visitors will come back and make a purchase.
 2. The query will uses the finalized_classification_model model to predict the probability that a first-time visitor to the Google Merchandise Store will make a purchase in a later visit